robynrox/evse-controller/README.md

 * `python3 app.py` or `python app.py` (whichever works for you but you must use python 3)

-I deprecated the command-line argument parsing since interactive control and web control are now available.
+I removed the command-line argument parsing since interactive control and web control are now available.

+## Deprecated samples

+These are older samples of code and are no longer guaranteed to work.

+* RemainDormant.py: Hold the wallbox in dormant state.
+(I used to use that to detach my vehicle.)
+* ChargeFull.py: Set the wallbox to charge at maximum rate.
+* flux.py: Control the wallbox in a way that works well with Octopus Flux.
+(I use this one!
+It was at one time called Scheduler2.py.)
+* cosy.py: Control the wallbox in a way that works well with Cosy Octopus.
+* octgo.py: Control the wallbox in a way that works well with Octopus Go.

 ## Roadmap